-Arrowside Capital's mission is to invest in innovation with a ton of discipline.
-Established in 2022, Arrowside Capital has one strategy that invests in best-in-class companies that are creating change.
-The Founder and CIO, Tucker Walsh, has more than 30 years of experience in investing in small and midsized companies.
+Arrowside Capital is a Boston, Massachusetts based investment company focused on investing in innovative companies that have demonstrated financial discipline.
+The firm was founded in 2022 by Tucker Walsh, who has more than 30 years of experience in investing in small and midsized innovative companies.
 Arrowside Capital believes that investing in innovative companies creating change builds the most value over time.
-The firm's rigorous investment process searches for companies that are innovative and profitable.
+The firm's rigorous investment process searches for companies that are both innovative and profitable.
 Companies in the firm's concentrated portfolios have durable competitive advantages, superior margins and returns on capital, and ample reinvestment opportunities.
 The combination of great conditions, plus great management behaviors produce the most intrinsic value growth over the long-term.
 Arrowside Capital favors small and mid-cap companies to take advantage of the market inefficiencies resident in these types of companies.